-Relative URLs versus Absolute URLs: Which is better for SEO?
+Relative URLs VS Absolute URLs: Which is Better for SEO?

 It is advisable to balance the use of absolute and relative URLs because they each offer various SEO advantages.
 However, relative URLs are worse for hreflang and canonical values.
 They are better for page speed, HTML document size, and URL resolution speed.
 Additionally, protocol-relative URLs lack security.
 Thus, both Absolute and Relative URLs should be utilized in conjunction with SEO.

 - For hreflang and canonical values, employ absolute URLs.